-We have formalized the dynamic semantics of our target programming language and the proof rules in Coq, and verified that the proof rules are sound with respect to the dynamic semantics.
-Our Coq implementation enables developers to obtain fully machine checked verifications of their relaxed programs.
+We have formalized the dynamic semantics of our target programming language and the proof rules in Coq and verified that the proof rules are sound with respect to the dynamic semantics.
+Our Coq implementation enables developers to obtain fully machine-checked verifications of their relaxed programs.

-Categories and Subject Descriptors D.3.2 [Programming Languages]: Language Classifications-Nondeterministic languages; F.3.1 [Logics and Meanings of Programs]: Specifying and Verifying and Reasoning about Programs
+Categories and Subject Descriptors D.3.2 [Programming Languages]: Language Classifications-Nondeterministic languages; F.3.1 [Logics and Meanings of Programs]: Specifying and Verifying and Reasoning about Programs; F.3.2 [Logics and Meanings of Programs]: Semantics of Programming Languages

-General Terms Languages, Performance, Theory, VerificationKeywords Coq, Relational Hoare Logic, Relaxed Programming
+General Terms Languages, Performance, Theory, Verification

+Keywords Coq, Acceptability, Relaxed Programs, Relational Hoare Logic